Lukk17/sky/config/k8s/Xperimantal/keycloak/keycloak_README.md

 Set password:
 1. Click Credentials at the top of the page.
 2. Fill in the Set password form with `test1234`.
-3. Toggle Temporary to Off so that the user does not need update this password at the first login.
+3. Toggle Temporary to Off so that the user does not need to update this password at the first login.

 Check if log in to the Account Console is working
 1. Go to:
    `keycloak.<minikube IP>.nip.io/realms/sky/account`
-2. log in using created account (`lukk`:`test1234`)
+2. log in using a created account (`lukk`:`test1234`)

 Secure application:
 1. Open the Keycloak Admin Console.